 Director’s certificate and auditor report

-Firms required to produce an ELR under ICOBS 8.4.4(1)(a)) must obtain and submit their first director certificate and auditor report to the FCA.
+Firms required to produce an ELR under ICOBS 8.4.4(1)(a)) must obtain and submit their director’s certificate and auditor report to the FCA on an annual basis as per SUP 16.23A.

-We expect your firm to keep us informed if they are not fully complying with our requirements.
+We expect firms to keep us informed if they are not fully complying with our requirements.

 Requirements for firms to conduct effective searches of their records